-Information about provisions for the general welfare, counseling, health care, and health insurance is provided in the BULLETIN of the respective professional school, in the STUDENT HANDBOOK, and in various written announcements which are available.
-Students should make certain that they have access to all such information.
+Information about provisions for the general welfare, counseling, health care, and health insurance is provided in the BULLETIN of the respective professional school, in the STUDENT HANDBOOK, and in various written announcements available to the student.
+He should make certain he has access to all such information.